livecode/livecode/docs/specs/lcb-traits.md

 trait implementations attached to the `T` type.
 However, the rule simplifies things to start off with!

-### Method calls
+### Trait method calls

     public handler MCStringEvalFormatAsString(in pValue as CanFormatAsString,
-                                              out rFormatted as string)
+                                              out rFormatted as String)
-        pValue.FormatAsString() into rFormatted
+        pValue:FormatAsString() into rFormatted
     end handler

-Selecting an appropriate method implementation for a value is a type of namespace operation.
-Currently, `.` is used for module-based namespace disambiguation.
-It is therefore logical to reuse it for method calls.
+The `.` character is reserved for namespace qualification in Builder.
+Method invocation is subtly different because unlike a namespace qualification the result cannot be determined entirely statically.
+It's also important to be able to distinguish between calling a method on a type object and calling a handler of a type object.
+The `:` character is therefore used for method invocation syntax.

     syntax FormattedAsString is postfix operator with precedence 1
         <Operand: Expression> "formatted" "as" "string"